Listen to a snippet of Lady Gaga's 'Top Gun: Maverick' track, 'Hold My Hand'

 Gaga went on to describe ‘Hold My Hand’ as “a love letter to the world during and after a very hard time”, adding: “I’ve wanted you to hear it for so long.
 And I’m so excited to give it to you on May 3.”

-Top Gun: Maverick hits cinemas on May 27 after the project faced numerous delays, including four due to COVID restrictions.
+Top Gun: Maverick hits cinemas on May 27 after the project faced numerous delays, including some due to COVID restrictions.
 The film was initially scheduled for release on July 12, 2019.

 Alongside Tom Cruise, the cast includes Miles Teller, Jennifer Connelly, Jon Hamm, Glen Powell, Ed Harris and Val Kilmer, the latter of whom reprises his role as Iceman.